dayton-outar/smpl/SPECIFICATION.md

     supports only call by value (CBV).
 It could be extended to allow procedure declarations that would support parameter passing by other conventions.

+---
+(^1) variable types are not explicitly specified by the programmer (^2) procedure calls that are the final expressions in the calling procedure’s body return their values to the calling procedure’s caller
+(^3) First class objects may be named, stored in data structures,passed as arguments and returned as values from procedures
+---
 &copy; Prof. Daniel Coore